 There are several plugins that you can use to give someone admin access that will only last a short period of time.
 Here we'll look at the Temporary Login without Password plugin…

-Note: Email is required, name isn’t.
-You can see below I created a user named “designer” and they’ll have access and admin rights for one day.
-After that, the login link (which you can copy from the top box or click the chain link icon to the right of the user) will no longer work.
+Note: Email is required.
+The name isn't.
+You can see below I created a user named "designer," and they'll have access and admin rights for one day.
+After that, the login link (which you can copy from the top box or click the chain-link icon to the right of the user) will no longer work.

-You don’t have to remember to come back and change permissions or delete user or anything.
-Though I’d recommend cleaning up this list from time to time by deleting users on it.
+You don't have to remember to come back and change permissions or delete the user or anything.
+However, I'd recommend cleaning up this list from time to time by deleting users on it.